 What is abstinence?

 Practicing sexual abstinence means avoiding some or all types of sexual activity.
-So, abstinence means different things to different people, and a person’s definition of abstinence can change over time.
+It means different things to different people, and a person’s definition of it can change over time.

-For abstinence to work, both partners need to talk about what “abstinence” means to them.
-If you are considering abstinence as a method of birth control, try answering the following questions:
+For it to work, both partners need to talk about what “abstinence” means to them.
+If you are considering this as a method of birth control, try answering the following questions:

 - What kinds of sexual activity am I comfortable engaging in right now?